casvdrest/composable-semantics/README.md

 Joint work with Casper Bach Poulsen, Arjen Rouvoet, Eelco Visser, Peter Mosses.

 The code in this repository is associated with the paper [Intrinsically-Typed Definitional Interpreters à la Carte](https://doi.org/10.1145/3563355), published at OOPSLA 2022.
-This paper, its accompanying artifact, and this repository are distributed under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The paper, its accompanying artifact, and this repository are distributed under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 # Expore